-The United States has critical interests at stake in the Middle Eastern commons: sea, air, space, and cyber.
+Critical American interests-sea, air, space, and cyber-are at stake in the Middle Eastern commons.
 The U.S. has long provided the security backbone in these areas, and this security has supported the region's economic development and political stability.